DePayFi/web3-mock/README.md

 ### Providers

-If you want to mock Web3 calls and transactions for other providers but the usual, implicit ones (like window.ethereum), you can pass them explicitly to `web3-mock`:
+If you want to mock Web3 calls and transactions for a specific provider, pass the provider you want to instrument:

+#### Ethereum Providers

 ```javascript